Kyle Barraclough: High Point Rockers (second stint)

 On April 24, 2024, Barraclough signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In two starts for the club, Barraclough registered a 2.00 ERA with 12 strikeouts across 9 innings pitched.

 Texas Rangers

 On May 6, 2024, Barraclough's contract was purchased by the Texas Rangers.
 In 31 appearances for the Triple-A Round Rock Express, posting a 1-4 record and 3.74 ERA with 67 strikeouts and 4 saves across 55 1/3 innings pitched.
 Barraclough elected free agency following the season on November 4.

 High Point Rockers (third stint)

 On April 16, 2025, Barraclough signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In eight starts for High Point, Barraclough logged a 5-0 record and 3.51 ERA with 38 strikeouts over 41 innings of work.

 Guerreros de Oaxaca

 On June 20, 2025, Barraclough signed with the Guerreros de Oaxaca of the Mexican League.
+He made eight starts for Oaxaca, posting a 3-3 record and 4.86 ERA with 37 strikeouts over 37 innings of work.
+On April 10, 2026, Barraclough was released by the Guerreros.